How To Communicate, Through Body and Eye Language, Gestures and Movements

-- In other words, if you want to speak something to someone, your eyes expression and movements, your body parts movements should correspond with it.
+- In other words, if you want to speak something to someone, your eyes expression and it’s movements, your body parts movements, should correspond with it.

 - Eye and Body Language is very significant for office jobs, managers and their management.

-- Body language is also very relevant for relationships, in families and in parenting.
+- Body language is also relevant for relationships, in the families and in parenting.

-- So why not make the most of this God given skill and use our eyes and body in effective communication!
+- Therefore, why not make the most of this God given skill, and use our eyes and body, for effective communication.

 © 2015 Chitrangada Sharan